 The old saying, he’s got long pockets and short arms, use to apply to people who could not find their wallets.
 It now applies to people who fly.
 Coats with hug pockets for heavy items!
 But, always remember, you can ship your bags separately from the airline.
 See here.
 And if you are picking up a world cruise by flight, you might be able to put your cases on in Southampton.
 Ask.
 Or, track your case on your phone and know where it is.
 So when you go to the desk and say my cases have not arrived, and the helpful person says they don’t know where they are, you can show them on your phone! click here.
 Yes, we have a few useful tips, but always like more.
 Especially good ones.
+Like with storms rocking the ocean, sea sickness bands might stay in the case.

-SAGA recently quoted a 2013 survey, saying the average British holidaymaker spends an average of £26.50 during their holiday buying items they have forgotten to take with them.
+SAGA quoted a 2013 survey, saying the average British holidaymaker spends an average of £26.50 during their holiday buying items they have forgotten to take with them.
 That is why we have packing tips lists.

 - Save your pictures and take them off your mobile smartphone, before you go!
 Leaving you space to take new pictures when away.